 In terms of Slovak actors active in awareness raising on global issues, the most active ones are members of Ambrela - Platform for Development Organizations.

-Some notable awareness raising campaigns which have taken place in the last years, are the following:
+Some notable awareness raising campaigns which have taken place in recent years are:

 No nekúp to!

-No nekúp to!
-Was a campaign implemented by Ambrela and which pointed out how unsustainable consumer habits in the areas of fashion, food waste and in general sustainable consumption and production.
+No nekúp to! was a campaign implemented by Ambrela, which pointed out how unsustainable consumer habits are in the areas of fashion, food waste and in general sustainable consumption and production.
 The campaign invited young people as well as the general public, to try and live without either buying new clothes or throwing food away for 30 days.

 Some other notable campaigns which have taken place in the past years and created space for youth to encounter or become active in global issues have been Fjuzn Festival, Vyzva k ludskosti, Fridays for Future and Extinction Rebellion, among others.

-There is also several annual fundraising campaigns which connect their fundraising with development cooperation, humanitarian aid and youth volunteering in these sectors.
-Annual fundraising campaigns are implemented by number of organizations which are members of Ambrela, namely UNICEF, People in Peril, eRko - Dobrá novina, Integra Foundation, ADRA Slovakia, among others.
+There are also several annual fundraising campaigns which connect their fundraising with development cooperation, humanitarian aid and youth volunteering in these sectors.
+Annual fundraising campaigns are implemented by number of organizations which are members of Ambrela, namely UNICEF, People in Peril, eRko - Dobrá novina, Integra Foundation and ADRA Slovakia among others.

-Much of the campaigning and awareness raising about global issues in Slovakia, has been institutionally encouraged and supported namely by SlovakAid and IUVENTA.
+Much of the campaigning and awareness raising about global issues in Slovakia, has been institutionally encouraged and supported namely by SlovakAid and NIVAM.

 The only public authority responsible for disseminating information on global issues among young people is the Slovak agency for international development Cooperation (Slovenská agentúra pre medzinárodnú rozvojovú spoluprácu).
 The agency provides information mainly about the funding opportunities for development projects.
 There is no specific contact point which young people can access to receive information.

-General information can be found on different websites, as for example the website of Slovak Non-Governmental Development Organisations Platform (Platforma mimovládnych rozvojových organizácií).
-The platform performs also advocacy work in favour of global topics.
-It seeks to increase the interest of policymakers, decision-makers, the media and the wider public about development aid.
+General information can be found on different websites, for example, the Slovak Non-Governmental Development Organisations Platform (Platforma mimovládnych rozvojových organizácií).
+The platform also performs advocacy work in favour of global topics.
+It seeks to increase the interest of policy-makers, decision-makers, the media and the wider public about development aid.
 Platform issues a regular Bulletin Development Assistance, information and analytical materials, cooperates with journalists.